deadlydog/deadlydog.github.io/_posts/2021-01-13-Use-multiple-editor-configs.md

 - Gets committed to source control in your repository.
 - Should not contain any presentation-only properties, such as tab width; only properties that you want enforced across your team.
-- Should have `root = false` so that presentation-only (and other) properties can be inherited from the global .editorconfig file.
+- Should have `root = false` defined so that presentation-only (and other) properties can be inherited from the global .editorconfig file.

-Here is an example of [my personal global .editorconfig file](https://gist.github.com/deadlydog/f83de31269f6f9982d26cfbd70bbf50f) and my default [local .editorconfig file](https://gist.github.com/deadlydog/f83de31269f6f9982d26cfbd70bbf50f) that I drop in my git repositories.
+Here is an example of [my personal global .editorconfig file](https://gist.github.com/deadlydog/f83de31269f6f9982d26cfbd70bbf50f) and my default [local .editorconfig file](https://gist.github.com/deadlydog/bd000162e85c155b243a712c16f7411c) that I drop in my git repositories.
 That gist is essentially the source control for my personal global .editorconfig file.

 ### Why this works